 4. The VAL UE may interact with VAL Server for power saving response.

-8.2.x.5 Solution evaluation
+8.1.11.5 Solution evaluation

-The solution addresses the existing technical gap in clause 4.4.2 related to IoT power saving scenarios.
+The solution addresses the existing technical gap#4 in clause 4.4.2 related to IoT power saving scenarios.
 The solution describes two scenarios based on the entity that triggers power saving assist service for power saving in the VAL UE: scenario 1 is when the VAL server triggers the required power saving mode.
 Scenario 2 is when the VAL client triggers the required power saving mode.
-The solution describes an end-to-end behavior to achieve power saving for VAL UEs that addresses the gap mentioned earlier.
+The solution describes an end-to-end behaviour to achieve power saving for VAL UEs that addresses the gap mentioned earlier.

 8.1.12 Technical solution 12: Solution for stage 2 services design in SEAL specifications